davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-7/matthew-12-7-kjv.md

 ---
-title: "But if ye had known what *this* meaneth, I will have mercy, and not sacrifice, ye would not have condemned the guiltless."
+title: "Matthew 12:7 KJV"
 attribution: "Matthew 12:7 KJV"
 King James Version of: "Matthew 12:7"
+quote: "But if ye had known what *this* meaneth, I will have mercy, and not sacrifice, ye would not have condemned the guiltless."
 type: quote
 tags:
   - quote